The TESS All-Sky Rotation Survey: Periods for 1,046,317 Stars Within 500 pc: Methods

-While the systematics classifier is effective at separating instrumental systematics from astrophysical variability, it does not identify period aliasing incurred by the TESS window function.
-To address this issue, we trained a second random forest classifier to identify harmonics of the true period—most commonly $P_{\rm rot}/2$.
-Since this is a binary classification problem with matches defined as the positive class and aliases defined as the negative class, a high probability from the alias classifier is a high probability that the measured period is a match, whereas a low probability indicates that the measured period is an alias.
+While the systematics classifier is effective at separating instrumental systematics from likely astrophysical variability, it does not identify period aliasing incurred by the TESS window function.
+To address this issue, we trained a second random forest classifier to identify half-period harmonics.
+Harmonics exist in TESS data at integer multiples and submultiples of the true period, but half-period harmonics (i.e. when TESS recovers $P_{\rm rot}/2$ instead of $P_{\rm rot}$) are by far the most common \citep{Boyle2025a}.
+This means it is hard to collect enough training data to reliably identify other harmonics so we limit our classifier to identifying half-period harmonics of the true period.

+Since this is a binary classification problem with matches defined as the positive class and harmonics defined as the negative class, a high score from the harmonic classifier means the measured period is more likely to be a match, whereas a low score indicates that the measured period is more likely to be a harmonic.
+We again denote these scores as $S_{\rm match}$ and $S_{\rm harmonic}$.

-For the alias classifier, we defined positive and negative training classes using the \kepler\ rotation period catalog of \citet{mcquillanROTATIONPERIODS342014} (hereafter M14). \kepler's four-year observing baseline and 95\,cm aperture yielded rotation periods that are well-suited to identifying period aliases.
+For the harmonic classifier, we defined positive and negative training classes using the \kepler\ rotation period catalog of \citet{mcquillanROTATIONPERIODS342014} (hereafter M14). \kepler's four-year observing baseline and 95\,cm aperture yielded rotation periods that are well-suited to identifying half-period harmonics.
 M14 reported 34,030 rotation periods spanning 0.2--70\,days out of a parent sample of 133,030 stars.
 We generated TESS light curves for this sample as in Section~\ref{sec:lc_generation}.
 Starting from the 34,030 stars with detected periods in M14, we determined which targets were observed by TESS using \texttt{tess-point}, and excluded stars that were not observed, lacked valid \gaia\ DR3 photometry, or had $T>16$.
 This yielded 312,860 TESS light curves corresponding to 32,684 unique stars.
 We then computed Lomb--Scargle periodograms and recorded the same set of parameters described in Appendix~\ref{sec:measurements}.